-Composting and biodegradation both involve natural degradation or the breakdown of organic matter into earth through digestion by microorganisms, though they are not interchangeable terms.
-Oxo-degradable plastics include additives that chemically breakdown plastic over time, but cannot be digested by microorganisms.
+Composting and biodegradation both involve natural degradation or the breakdown of organic matter into the earth through digestion by microorganisms, though they are not interchangeable terms.
+Oxo-degradable plastics include additives that chemically break down plastic over time, but cannot be digested by microorganisms.

 This guide will answer which term you should look for on your eco-friendly packaging.

 What is 'Compostable'?

 If a material is compostable, it means that under composting conditions (heat, humidity, oxygen, & the presence of microorganisms) it will break down to CO2, water, and a nutrient-rich compost within a specific time frame.